EAS-project-oy/eas-eu-compliance/readme.txt

 * All the data available in accountant friendly format, further reducing the need for manual work.
 * WooCommerce High-Performance Order Storage (HPOS) supported.
 * PHP 8.0 support verified.
-* Prohibition of ordering over the amount of threshold establisehd in EU for IOSS.
+* Prohibition of ordering over the amount of threshold establisehd in EU for IOSS orders.

 **How to get started?**